apache/pulsar/site2/docs/getting-started-docker.md

  * The data, metadata, and configuration are persisted on Docker volumes in order to not start "fresh" every time the container is restarted.
 For details on the volumes you can use `docker volume inspect <sourcename>`
  * For Docker on Windows make sure to configure it to use Linux containers
+ * The docker container will run as UID 10000 and GID 0, by default.
+You'll need to ensure the mounted volumes give write permission to either UID 10000 or GID 0.
+Note that UID 10000 is arbitrary, so it is recommended to make these mounts writable for the root group (GID 0).

 If you start Pulsar successfully, you will see `INFO`-level log messages like this: